Rome Temple Of Hercules Victor Forum Boarium Ancient Temple Greek Columns Round Marble Building Second Century BCE

 Mary Beard’s SPQR: A History of Ancient Rome gives a concise but thought-provoking context.

-For more on ancient Rome, see our posts
+For more on ancient Rome, see our posts:

 A Guide to Rome’s Ancient and Historic Bridges